demingongo/nvim-config/README.md

 ## Configuration

 After the installation, run `nvim`.
-It might display errors and its okay as the plugins need to be installed.
+It might display errors and it's okay as the plugins need to be installed.
 Just run `:PlugInstall`.
-Another error might display because of `nvim-treesitter` and its okay if the plugin was not already installed (See the `{'do': ':TSUpdate'}` argument).
+Another error might display because of `nvim-treesitter` and it's okay if the plugin was not already installed (See the `{'do': ':TSUpdate'}` argument).
 Just quit nvim (`:q`) and run it again (`nvim`).
 Plugins dependencies will be installing and once finished, you will be able to use neovim.

 You might have to install fonts for `nvim-tree` to display icons.
 See how to [install Hack nerd-fonts](https://github.com/ryanoasis/nerd-fonts#option-3-install-script) (the only ones you need for this).